A Must-Read Article to Save You Time and Money on Your Website Project

 Training or documentation:

 We believe it’s important that startups have control of their websites and can do basic changes to text and photos themselves.
 Some companies will include training or documentation about how your website is built.
 Depending on the platform, there are also lots of tutorials online you may be able to find.
+Check out some of our got some helpful WordPress video tutorials.

 Search engine optimization (SEO):